 User Score

-In the picturesque town of Gladstone, Pennsylvania, the Dollanganger family - patriarch Christopher, matriarch Corrine, and their three young children, Chris (14), Cathy (12), and the mischievous twins Carrie and Cory (5) - lived a life of tranquility until fate dealt them a devastating blow.
-The sudden loss of Christopher Sr. in a car accident left Corinne struggling to make ends meet, her family on the brink of foreclosure.
+In the charming town of Gladstone, Pennsylvania, the Dollanganger family, made up of patriarch Christopher, matriarch Corrine, and their three young children—Chris (14), Cathy (12), and the playful twins, Carrie and Cory (5)—enjoyed a peaceful existence prior to a tragic incident that turned their lives upside down.
+The sudden and untimely death of Christopher Sr. in a car crash left Corrine grappling with the weight of responsibility, teetering on the edge of financial ruin and potential foreclosure.

 © 2024 What's After the Movie?.
 All rights reserved.